jessemcdowell/FiddlerMessagePackViewer/README.md

-# MsgPackViewer for Fiddler4
+# MsgPackViewer for Fiddler2 / Fiddler4

 # Dependencies

-This project is dependent on [Fiddler 4](http://www.telerik.com/fiddler).
-This project was last tested against Fiddler 4.5.0.0.
+This project is dependent on [Fiddler 2](http://www.telerik.com/fiddler).
+This project was last tested against Fiddler 2.5.0.0 and 4.5.0.0.

 # Author